pschocke/laravel-telegram-login-widget/readme.md

 }
 ```

-if you want more control over the response, you can use the `validateResponseWithError()` method to catch more fine tuned errors:
+if you want more control over the response, you can use the `validateWithError()` method to catch more fine tuned errors:

 ```php
 use pschocke\TelegramLoginWidget\Facades\TelegramLoginWidget;